 But I want to suggest one thing: we have to think beyond Iraq and even beyond Iran.
 We don’t want to have to struggle against this war and then against that war and then against the next war.
 We don’t want to have an endless succession of antiwar movements.
 It gets tiring.
 And we need to think and talk and educate about the abolition of war itself, you see.

-And the people you kill in a war are the victims of the tyrant.
+But when you go to war against a tyrant, the people you kill in the war are the victims of the tyrant.
 The people we killed in Germany were the victims of Hitler.
 The people we killed in Japan were the victims of the Japan Imperial Army, you know.
 And the people who die in wars are more and more and more people who are not in the military.
-You may know this about the different ratio of civilian-to-military deaths in war, how in World War I, ten military dead for one civilian dead; in World War II, it was 50-50, half military, half civilian; in Vietnam, it was 70% civilian and 30% military; and in the wars since then, it’s 80% and 85% civilian.
+You may know this about the different ratio of civilian-to-military deaths in war, how in World War I, 10 military dead for one civilian dead; in World War II, it was 50-50, half military, half civilian; in Vietnam, it was 70% civilian and 30% military; and in the wars since then, it’s 80% and 85% civilian.

 One of the things we can learn from history is that history is not only a history of things inflicted on us by the powers that be.
 History is also a history of resistance.
 It’s a history of people who endure tyranny for decades, but who ultimately rise up and overthrow the dictator.
 We’ve seen this in country after country, surprise after surprise.
 Rulers who seem to have total control, they suddenly wake up one day, and there are a million people in the streets, and they pack up and leave.
 This has happened in the Philippines, in Yemen, all over, in Nepal.
 Million people in the streets, and then the ruler has to get out of the way.
 So, this is what we’re aiming for in this country.